 The University of Iowa Center for Health Effects of Environmental Contamination (CHEEC) supports and conducts research to identify, measure and study adverse health outcomes related to exposure to environmental toxins.
 CHEEC was established through the 1987 Iowa Groundwater Protection Act and has focused its efforts to date mainly on drinking water contaminants.

-A primary activity of CHEEC involves environmental database design and development for environmental health research.
+A primary activity of CHEEC involves maintaining environmental database designs for environmental health research.
 CHEEC is involved in a variety of epidemiologic studies of rural and urban populations in Iowa, mainly focused on drinking water contaminants and health effects.

 Ongoing educational programs take advantage of cooperative relationships CHEEC has established with Iowa state agencies and other University research centers to sponsor seminars and conferences on a variety of environmental health issues.